JotaRandom/LMAE/README.md

 >
 >> ### 2.2 - Installing the desktop environment
 >> - First, we need to download the necessary packages:\
->> `pacman -S xorg lightdm lightdm-gtk-greeter cinnamon gnome-terminal`
+>> `pacman -S xorg lightdm lightdm-gtk-greeter lightdm-gtk-greeter-setings cinnamon gnome-terminal`
 >> - Second, we need start "lightdm", to open our desktop:
 >>
 >>       systemctl enable lightdm